 To approve cheque requisition forms submitted by those groups within the Bank of EngSoc as outlined in section θ.B of the Policy Manual.

-After the form has been approved, the cheque is then to be written and left in the appropriate area for the President and Vice-President (Operations) to sign.
+After the form has been approved, the cheque is then to be written and left in the appropriate area for two of the Executive to sign.

 To deposit the funds of the Society in the bank on a regular basis as outlined in θ of the Policy Manual.

-All funds deposited in the EngSoc safe will be recorded in a safe log that is filled out by the Director of Finance.
-All log entries must be signed by the Vice-President (Operations).
+All funds deposited in the EngSoc safe will be recorded in a month end that is filled out by the Director of Finance and reviewed by the Vice-President (Finance & Administration).

 To provide invoices to the services each month and ensure that all payments are made on time.

-The Vice-President (Operations) will be informed of any late payment and how many days it is late.
+The Vice-President (Operations) and Vice-President (Finance & Administration) will be informed of any late payment and how many days it is late.

-To process all salary requisitions for any work-study employees of the Engineering Society during the year.

 To fill out HST remittance forms as required.

-To order office supplies as needed for the ILC EngSoc Offices, the photocopier, and the fax machine.
+To perform all budgetary planning necessary in the portfolio.

-Submit a transition report that the end of their term.
+The Director of Finance shall submit a transition report by the end of Week 8 of the second semester (Ref. γ.E.3).

-To communicate a minimum of once a week with the Vice-President (Operations).

 Director of Information Technology